iewaij/data-analytics-bank-marketing/docs/content/07_support_vector_machine.md

 # SVM

-The purpose of Support Vector Machine is to find a hyperplane that distinctly classifies the data points in an N-dimensional space.
-Hyperplane is the decision boundary that classifies the data points and support vecotrs are the data points that are closer to the hyperplane which influence the position and orientation of the hyperplane.
+The purpose of the Support Vector Machine is to find a hyperplane that distinctly classifies the data points in an N-dimensional space.
+The hyperplane is the decision boundary that classifies the data points and support vectors are the data points that are closer to the hyperplane which influences the position and orientation of the hyperplane.

-The worth of the classifier is how well it classifies the unseen data points and therefore our objective is to find a plane with the maximum margin i.e the distance of an observaiton from the hyperplane.
+The worth of the classifier is how well it classifies the unseen data points and therefore our objective is to find a plane with the maximum margin i.e the distance of an observation from the hyperplane.
 The margin brings in extra confidence that the further data points will be classified correctly.
 ## Theory and Hyperparameter

 ### Maximum Margin